andreaugusto/MusicBot/README.md

 both discord.

 ##Options.txt set up

+Line 1: Email address

+Line 2: Password

-Line 1: accepts "0" or "1", determines if it checks the amount of days a user have been in the discord (0 turning this check off, 1 turning it on)
+Line 3: accepts "0" or "1", determines if it checks the amount of days a user have been in the discord (0 turning this check off, 1 turning it on)

-Line 2: the number of days until a person can freely interact with the bot and not be on the whitelist
+Line 4: the number of days until a person can freely interact with the bot and not be on the whitelist

-Line 3: The Owner's User ID
+Line 5: The Owner's User ID

-Line 4: The number of votes to skip for it to actually skip
+Line 6: The number of votes to skip for it to actually skip

 ## What are its commands?